Rucatues/E-Commerce-Back-End/README.md

 ## Installation

 Please clone the repository from Github.
-Type `npm i` in the command line to install necessary dependencies.
+Type `npm i` in the command line to install necessary dependencies, including nodemon.

 ## Usage instrutions

 Run the following command in the root directory of your project to start the server:

-`node server.js`
+`npm run watch`

 ## License